Melinda Ademi

-Life and career
+Melinda Ademi ([mɛˈlinda aˈdɛmi]; born 19 November 1995), also known mononymously as Melinda, is an Albanian-American superstar who predominantly raps and sings in Albanian.

-1995–present: Early life and career beginnings
+Early life

-Melinda Ademi was born on 19 November 1995 into an Albanian family in the city of Mitrovica, FR Yugoslavia (modern-day Kosovo).
-Her family left Kosovo and moved to the United States as refugees due to the persecution of Albanians associated with the disintegration of Yugoslavia and the following Kosovo War.
+Melinda Ademi was born on 19 November 1995 into an Albanian family in the city of Mitrovica, Kosovo.
+Her family left Kosovo and moved to the United States to Yonkers, New York as refugees due to the persecution of Albanians associated with the disintegration of Yugoslavia and the following Kosovo War.

+Career

 In 2011, she began her career on the talent show American Idol.
 She returned to the same contest two years later, reaching the semifinals.
 In 2015, she released her first single "Purr" and the further release of "Lulija" in 2018 gained her recognition in the Albanian-speaking world.

-Artistry

-Ademi has stated that she is a fan of Albanian singer and songwriter Elvana Gjata.